Mario-Lupo-Ciaponi/Tkinter-Projects/README.md

 ### Compound Interest Calculator:
 An app that calculates the compound interest.
 As input it takes principal amounts, rate and time.
 It also has the option to clear the result.

+### Percent calculator:
+An app that calculates the percent of the given amount(E.g. 10% of 100 = 10).
+Still in progress.